-A big part of being green, lowering your carbon footprint, and promoting sustainability is waste minimization.
-At Virginia Tech, we take this very seriously and have expanded efforts and made great strides to lower our impact on the environment.
+Waste minimization is a big part of being green, lowering your carbon footprint, and promoting sustainability.
+At Virginia Tech, we have made great strides in lowering our impact on the environment through waste managment initiatives.
 Below are some of the initiatives and successes we've had along this path to a greener university community.

-Royal Oak Farm, a local company based in Evington, Va., processes Virginia Tech's pre- and post-consumer food waste.
-Royal Oak Farm manages the waste as it decomposes in order to produce a natural fertilizer known as compost.
+Royal Oak Farm, a local company based in Evington, Va., processes Virginia Tech's pre- and post-consumer food waste and turns it into compost.
 This compost is often used at the Dining Services Farm at Kentland Farm.
 Between 2009 and 2014, Dining Services diverted nearly five million pounds of food waste from the landfill.

 Plastics numbers "1" through "7" are recyclable in our dining centers and across campus.
 Our recycling stream is picked up by Montgomery Regional Solid Waste Authority in Christiansburg, Va.
 For more information on what is recyclable and what isn’t, visit the Farms and Fields Blog.